coderaiser/putout/README.md

 `Putout` supports `plugins`, there is to types: with prefix official `@putout/plugin-` and user plugins with prefix `putout-plugin-`.
 To use your plugin create plugin as `npm` package with keywords `putout`, `putout-plugin` and add it to `.putout.json`.

-For example if you need to `remove-something` create `putout` plugin with name `putout-plugin-remove-something` and it to `.putout.json`:
+For example if you need to `remove-something` create `putout` plugin with name `putout-plugin-remove-something` and add it to `.putout.json`:

 ```json
 {